Truck salvage causes Napier-Wairoa delays - NZ Herald

 AdvertisementAdvertise with NZME.

-National highways manager Waka Kotahi New Zealand Transport Agency said delays of up to 30 minutes could be expected, while police said that the road, closed about 10am for the start of the salvage, had one lane reopened soon after 11am.
+National highways manager Waka Kotahi New Zealand Transport Agency said delays of up to 30 minutes were experienced after the salvage started about 10am.
+One lane was reopened soon after 11am.